NikiforovAll/mcp-template-dotnet/README.md

 ```

 > [!TIP]
-> Based on my experience, it is convenient to be able to switch between mode, so I recommend using `mcp-server-hybrid` template.
-It allows you to run the server in both `Stdio` and `SSE` modes.
+> It is convenient to switch between modes, so I recommend using the `mcp-server-hybrid` template.
+It allows you to run the server in both *Stdio* and *SSE* modes.

 Verify output: